hannesgnann-hub/easyalias/README.md

 - run inside Apple's App Sandbox
 - store structured data and backups in its app container
-- connect only to a `.zshrc` explicitly selected through the native file picker
+- connect only to a Home folder explicitly selected through the native file picker
 - persist that permission with a security-scoped bookmark
-- manage one clearly marked alias block directly in the selected `.zshrc`
+- manage clearly marked alias blocks in `.zshrc`, `.bash_profile`, and `.bashrc`
-- import existing aliases only after the file has been connected
+- import existing aliases only after the Home folder has been connected
 - build a universal signed `.app` and installer-signed `.pkg` for App Store Connect

 The Windows version can: